AillenGonzalez/AillenGonzalez/README.md

 I'm based in Buenos Aires, Argentina, fueled by a passion for **cybersecurity** and **programming**.
 By day, I work as a quality analyst, but my heart is set on becoming a cybersecurity analyst or programmer.
 I've already earned certifications in cybersecurity and Python, and I'm currently diving into full-stack development.

-## 🌸 Here’s a glimpse into my world:
+## 🌸 Here’s a glimpse into my world

 • **Cybersecurity Enthusiast**: Certified in cybersecurity, always on the lookout for new ways to secure digital landscapes.